MSRConnections/Azure-training-course/README.md

 msr-courseware
 ==============

-The courseware for the MSR course introduction to research scientists
+The courseware for the MSR course introducing Windows Azure to research scientists